Marty Schottenheimer, NFL coach with 200 wins, dies at 77 - WHIZ News

-Marty Schottenheimer, who won 200 regular-season games with four NFL teams thanks to his “Martyball” brand of smash-mouth football but regularly fell short in the playoffs, has died.
+There were 200 regular-season wins, the eighth most in NFL history.
+There were a mystifying number of playoff losses, some so epic they had nicknames: “The Drive” and “The Fumble.”

+Always there was “Martyball,” the conservative, smash-mouth approach that featured a strong running game and hard-nosed defense.

+Schottenheimer died Monday night in Charlotte, North Carolina, his family said through former Kansas City Chiefs publicist Bob Moore.
 He was 77.

-Schottenheimer died Monday night in Charlotte, North Carolina, his family said through former Kansas City Chiefs publicist Bob Moore.
-He was diagnosed with Alzheimer’s in 2014.
-He was moved to a hospice Jan.
+Schottenheimer was diagnosed with Alzheimer’s in 2014 and moved to a hospice Jan.
 30.

-Schottenheimer was the eighth-winningest coach in NFL history.
-He went 200-126-1 in 21 seasons with the Cleveland Browns, Kansas City Chiefs, Washington and San Diego Chargers.

-His success was rooted in “Martyball,” a conservative approach that featured a strong running game and tough defense.
-He hated the then-Oakland Raiders and loved the mantra, “One play at a time,” which he’d holler at his players in the pre-kickoff huddle.
+Schottenheimer coached Cleveland, Kansas City, Washington and San Diego and went 200-126-1 in 21 seasons.

+“The best coach I ever had,” Hall of Fame running back LaDainian Tomlinson said in a statement.
+“I never went into a game with Marty as coach feeling like I wasn’t fully prepared to win. … I considered him a true All-American man.”

 Winning in the regular season was never a problem.
 Schottenheimer’s teams won 10 or more games 11 times, including a glistening 14-2 record with the Chargers in 2006 that earned them the AFC’s No. 1 seed in the playoffs.